avinashreddy02/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

-This dataset is about Bank marketing which helps in identifying a whether a customer will opt in to enroll at bank or not using machin learning algoritham
+This dataset is about Bank marketing which helps in identifying whether a customer will opt in to enroll at bank or not using machin learning algoritham

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-based on the script provided we are using Logistic regression model with two parameters which could be treated as hyperparameters and i have tried different values to identify the best model , and the best performing model is with a reverse reularization strength of 0.5 and max iterations 60
+based on the script provided we are using Logistic regression model with two parameters which could be treated as hyperparameters and i have tried different values to identify the best model , and the best performing model is with a reverse reularization strength of of smaller values

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 The original data is downloaded from URL where it's in CSV format and then put through a method to clean the data to perform feature engienering and feature selection

-as per the training script we can tune the model based on two parameters , one is regularization strength and other is max iteration , both of them have been define using random sampling and uniform method, algoritham specified in the script is logistic regression.
-All of the individual components have been package together in hyperdrive configuration where we can define number of run and number of concurent runs plus the metric we are trying to optimize as well as early stopping
+as per the training script we can tune the model based on two parameters , one is regularization strength and other is max iteration , both of them have been defined using random sampling and uniform method, algoritham specified in the script is logistic regression.
+All of the individual components have been packaged together in hyperdrive configuration where we can define number of run and number of concurent runs plus the metric we are trying to optimize as well as early stopping

 **What are the benefits of the parameter sampler you chose?**